COVID-19: Washington State Resource Guide for Individuals Dealing with COVID Financial Impacts

 - Seattle Public Utilities (SPU) and Seattle City Light (SCL) will keep utility services on during the COVID-19 Civil Emergency in Seattle.
 SPU and SCL customers who have been financially impacted by COVID-19, regardless of background or immigration status, can request a deferred payment plan with the utilities by calling (206) 684-3000 or sending an email on the Seattle Public Utilities website.
 Puget Sound Energy (PSG) will not disconnect customers for non-payment.
 Visit the PSG website for further information.

-- Renters and homeowners may also qualify for Seattle Utility Discount Program (UDP), which offers a 60% discount to qualified SCL and SPU customers.
+- Renters and homeowners may also qualify for Seattle Utility Discount Program (UDP), which offers a 60 percent discount to qualified SCL and SPU customers.
 Eligibility depends on household size and gross monthly income.
 Visit the UDP website to determine eligibility and enroll.

 - New Internet access programs providing free or low cost connection are available through Xfinity, AT&T and Comcast.